SimonLeigh/couchbase-mobile-portal/md-docs/ready/training/using-the-database.md

 <block class="ios rn" />

-This time, you call emit only if the document `type` is "task" and **complete is false**.
-The document ID of the list it belongs to (**doc.taskList._id**) serves as the key and the value is nil.
-The reduce function simply counts the number of rows with the same key.
-Notice that the **groupLevel** is a property on the live query object.

 Similarly to the previous query, you need to register for live query updates.

 <block class="ios" />

-Update the body of the **observeValueForKeyPath** method.
+Update the body of the `observeValueForKeyPath` method.

 ```swift
 if object as?
 NSObject == listsLiveQuery {